- Home

-Many of us have items in our wardrobe that we don’t wear.
-And in the era of fast fashion, it can be easy for clothes that we’ve forgotten about or have gone out of style to build up.
+Many of us have items in our wardrobes that we don’t wear.
+And in the era of fast fashion, it can be easy to have a buildup of clothes that we’ve forgotten about or that have gone out of style.

-One of the best ways to avoid this is to create a capsule wardrobe – full of timeless clothing that you can always trust to be fashionable, no matter what the latest trends are.
+One of the best ways to avoid this is to create a capsule wardrobe – full of timeless clothing that you can always trust to be fashionable, no matter the latest trends.

-Not only can this make piecing outfits together easier, but it should also help to reduce spending on unnecessary items and help you live more sustainably.
+Not only can this make creating outfits easier, but it can also help to reduce spending on unnecessary items and help you live more sustainably.

-With this in mind, we’ve put together a list of 10 must-have fashion pieces for men that’re timeless, versatile, and stylish.
+With this in mind, we’ve put together a list of 10 must-have fashion pieces for men that are timeless, versatile, and stylish.

 1. Black jeans

-Black jeans are simple, pair well with almost anything, and can be styled in a variety of ways to suit different occasions.
+Black jeans are simple, pair well with almost anything, and can be styled to suit various occasions.
 There’s a reason that they’re a solid go-to base for everyday outfits.

-While ripped and distressed jeans may be trendy among younger generations, most mature men find that slim or straight-leg, solid-coloured jeans are the most flattering style.
-And since the colour black rarely clashes with anything, you’re free to wear almost any colour combination with confidence.
+While ripped and distressed jeans are more popular among younger generations, most mature men find that slim or straight-leg, solid-coloured jeans are the most flattering.
+And since black rarely clashes with anything, you’re free to wear almost any colour combination with confidence.

-Many people find that black jeans fade after a few wears and washes, but to help maintain the deep colour, there are a few hacks you can follow.
-For example, washing your jeans inside out, or soaking them in vinegar.
-Check out this guide on Levi’s website for more tips.
+Many people find that black jeans fade after a few wears and washes, but to maintain the colour, there are a few hacks you can follow.
+For example, washing your jeans inside out or soaking them in vinegar.
+Check out this guide from Levi’s for more tips.

-If you’re in the market for a pair of black jeans, you might like these styles from Boden, Reiss, and Hugo Boss.
+If you’re in the market for a pair of black jeans, you might like these styles from John Lewis, Reiss, or Hugo Boss.

 2. Blue Oxford shirt

-A blue shirt is hardly the most exciting or groundbreaking item of clothing.
-However, it’s by far one of the most reliable pieces you can have in your wardrobe.
+While a blue shirt might not be the most exciting or groundbreaking item of clothing, it’s one of the most reliable pieces you can have in your wardrobe.
 Oxford shirts feature a button-down style collar and get their name from the Oxford cloth used to make them.

-Whether you decide to wear it with a navy-blue suit, underneath a stylish wool knit, or unbuttoned with a white t-shirt underneath in summer, the blue Oxford shirt can be worn just about anywhere, with anything.
+Whether you decide to wear it with a navy-blue suit, underneath a stylish wool knit, or unbuttoned with a white t-shirt, the blue Oxford shirt can be worn just about anywhere, with anything.

-You can find more advice on styling the Oxford shirt – including advice on matching different collars to your face shape – on FashionBeans.
-You can buy good quality Oxford shirts from retailers like M&S, Next, and Charles Tyrwhitt.
+You can find more advice on styling the Oxford shirt – such as how to match different collars to your face shape – on the FashionBeans website.
+You can buy good-quality Oxford shirts from retailers like M&S, Next, and Charles Tyrwhitt.

 3. Tailored suit

-Every man should own at least one great suit.
-For the workplace, weddings, and celebratory dinners, there are some occasions where only a suit will do.
+Whether for the workplace, weddings, or celebratory dinners, there are some occasions where only a suit will do.

-However, while a well-fitting suit can instantly make you feel (and look) sharper and more sophisticated, a bad-fitting one can do just the opposite.
+However, while a well-fitting suit can instantly make you look and feel sharper and more sophisticated, a bad-fitting one can do just the opposite.
 At the end of the day, no matter how much it costs, a suit is only as good as its tailoring.
-This article on what to look for in a well-tailored suit from Fielding and Nicholson has plenty of useful tips.

 Suits can be expensive, so if you’re looking to have just one, darker colours like charcoal grey, navy blue, or black are advisable.
 Suits in these colours tend to be more formal but are also pretty versatile, as they can be dressed down when paired with something like a t-shirt or a turtleneck jumper.

-Another thing to consider is whether you’d like your suit to be single or double-breasted, which you can read more about on the Gentleman’s Gazette website.
+Another thing to consider is whether you’d like your suit to be single or double-breasted.
+You can learn more about what this means in our article: 6 things to consider before buying a suit.

 4. Loafers

 If you’re looking for a smart-casual pair of shoes that you can wear with multiple outfits, loafers are a stylish all-rounder.
-Coming in a wide range of designs, they’re a slip-on shoe without any buckles or laces.
+Available in a wide range of designs, they’re slip-on shoes without any buckles or laces.

-They come in a variety of styles and materials including leather, tasselled, and suede.
-Penny loafers (featuring a decorative leather strip on top) tend to be the most versatile, and you can pair them with countless outfits, and even with jeans.
-For tasselled loafers, try opting for more fitted trousers with a crisp shirt and blazer.
+They come in a variety of styles and materials, including leather and suede.
+Penny loafers (featuring a decorative leather strip on top) tend to be the most versatile, and you can pair them with suits and jeans alike.
+For tassel loafers, try opting for fitted trousers with a crisp shirt and blazer.

-You can read more about different types of loafers, including how to style them in this loafer guide from Man of Many.
+You can read more about different types of loafers and how to style them in this loafer guide from Man of Many.
 Or, if you’re looking to buy some loafers, retailers like Charles Tyrwhitt, OFFICE, and Kenneth Cole sell them in a variety of styles.

-Alternatively, if you’re after a pair of reliable smart-casual shoes but loafers aren’t for you, why not consider getting some driving shoes (the sporty, European cousin of the loafer), boat shoes, or slip-on boots instead?
+Alternatively, if you’re after a pair of reliable smart-casual shoes but loafers aren’t for you, why not consider some driving shoes (the sporty, European cousin of the loafer), boat shoes, or slip-on boots instead?
+And for more inspiration, check out our article: 12 of the best smart casual shoes for men.

 5. Coloured chinos

-For a more casual look, you could opt for a linen shirt tucked into slim chinos.
+For a more casual look, you could go for a linen shirt tucked into slim chinos.
 Or, for something a little dressier, try adding a formal shirt and blazer on top.
 Fitted chinos, which are neither too tight nor too baggy, are generally recommended.
-Stylists also suggest making sure that your chinos aren’t too long, as this can take away from the look.

-The range of colours available also makes chinos a great option for anyone wanting to experiment a bit, while avoiding anything too ‘out there’.
+Chinos come in a range of colours, so they’re a great option for anyone wanting to experiment without being too ‘out there’.
 Staple colour favourites include khaki, navy, white, and maroon.
-While navy chinos are arguably the most versatile, don’t be afraid to try something new.
-You can find more tips on how to style different coloured chinos on The Trend Spotter website.
+While navy chinos are arguably the most versatile, don’t be afraid to try something a little more out there.
+You can find more tips on styling coloured chinos on The Trend Spotter website.

-You can browse chinos on sites like Charles Tyrwhitt, GANT, and M&S.
+You can browse chinos on websites like Charles Tyrwhitt, GANT, and M&S.

 6. Blazer

-Many men have a few suits in their wardrobe – but what about blazers?
-A blazer can be the perfect addition to almost any outfit.
+Many men have a few suits in their wardrobe, but what about blazers?
+A smart blazer can be the perfect addition to almost any outfit.

 One important rule to remember when styling blazers is that they’re not suit jackets.
 This means that it’s generally best to avoid wearing matching colours as you would with a suit.
 For example, a navy blazer doesn’t tend to go with navy trousers.